ANNUAL COMMUNITY EVENTS

 The Hopewell Valley is rich with talented artists.
 In early October, a weekend is designated to celebrate local artists by having them open their studios and share their passion.
 The self-guided tour begins at the Train Station and Freight Shed.

-The Sunday before Halloween means it’s time for the annual Borough costume parade, sponsored by the Hopewell Borough Fire Department.
-Line up is at 12:30 pm at the Train Station.
+The Sunday before Halloween means it’s time for the annual Borough costume parade sponsored by the Hopewell Borough Fire Department.
+Line up is at 12:30 pm at the Train Station, 2 Railroad Place.
 All are encouraged to be creative.
-Bring pets, decorated bikes and wagons, to march down Greenwood Avenue, across Broad Street to the Fire Station.
+Dress up your pet, decorate bikes and wagons and march down Greenwood Avenue, across Broad Street to the Fire Station.
 Step off is 1 pm.
 If weather is an issue, please arrive at the Fire Station at 1 pm.

 Children’s Holiday Gift Shop